plerros/helsing/README.md

 A POSIX vampire number generator, with heapsort built in.
 The focus of this project is performance, code readability and portability.

-In the helsing folder, there is a configuration.h file.
-There you can easily set the number of threads, tune the algorithm and adjust verbosity.
+In helsing/configuration.h you can easily set the number of threads, tune the algorithm and adjust verbosity.
 Be sure to read the documentation!

-Windows isn't posix compatible, you'll need to install WSL or WSL2.
+Windows isn't posix compatible.
+You'll need to set up a virtual machine or (if you are on Windows10) install WSL and a linux distribution from the Windows Store.

+## Dependencies
+ - a C compiler
+ - make

-Compile with:
+## Compile
 ```
 cd helsing
 make
 ```
-Run with:
+## Run
 ```
 ./helsing min max
 ```